hackclub/hackclub/workshops/fetch_a_hack_clubber/README.md

 Challenge!
 Can you do the same for the website link?
 The variable is: `{props.user.website}`.

-No peaking, the solution is:
+No peeking, the solution is:

 ```javascript
 {props.user.website && (